Baker Park Reserve

 Located on scenic Lake Independence, Baker Park Reserve offers 2,700 acres of natural landscape and accommodations for almost any activity from golfing to camping to cross-country skiing, and so much more.
 No matter the season, there’s always something fun to do.

 There is more than one way to camp.
 Baker Park Reserve offers a traditional campground as well as camper cabins and group campsites.
 The campground offers sites with and without electrical hookups.
-Camper cabins sleep 5-6 people, one is accessible for people with disabilities.
+Five camper cabins sleep five-six people; two are accessible for people with disabilities.
 All camper cabins feature screened-in porches, tables, bunks, electricity and heat.
 The campground and camper cabins have access to modern restrooms facilities with showers and access to drinking water.
 There are five group campsites that offer a range of amenities from simple open air to sites with shelter and electricity, water and flush toilets.
 The Half Moon Group Campsite is available year round.
 All camping requires reservations.

 9.1 miles of trails

 Baker offers high-quality trails for skiers of all abilities.
 Trails are groomed for traditional touring and skate skiing.

 Classic and skate ski equipment rentals are available to reserve online up to seven days in advance, when conditions permit.
 Reserve equipment can be picked up from the Baker Winter Trailhead (Baker Clubhouse).